 4.1 Proposal Submission and Review Process

-Proposal Review: All sponsored project proposals must be routed through the OSP prior to submission to the prospective sponsor.
-A proposal must be submitted to the OSP in final form, at least three working days prior to deadline date.
-PIs and PDs must follow the proposal preparation process.
+All sponsored project proposals must be routed through the OSP prior to submission to the prospective sponsor.

 4.2 Sponsored Projects Requiring Special Reviews

-When preparing a proposal, it is important to keep in mind that certain special reviews and approvals may be necessary to ensure compliance with University and sponsor requirements.
+When preparing a proposal, certain special reviews and approvals may be necessary to ensure compliance with University and sponsor requirements.
 Special reviews may include:

 4.3 Award Notification, Review, Negotiation, and Acceptance

 a.
-The OSP is the campus unit with the responsibility for reviewing, negotiating, and institutionally accepting sponsored project awards received from external sponsors.
+The OSP is the University unit responsible for reviewing, negotiating, and institutionally accepting sponsored project awards received from external sponsors.
 All award documents should be routed to OSP.
 Individual principal investigators, projects directors, and staff may not sign award agreements.

 b.
 The OSP will complete a comprehensive review of all of the terms and conditions of a sponsored project award.
 The OSP is responsible for conducting negotiations with sponsors to obtain mutually-acceptable terms and conditions.
 The OSP will consult with PIs and PDs and other campus units as necessary.
 Examples of items that are frequently negotiated include: